 According to APA Corporation, the latest flow test data, collected in the two lower intervals – the Upper Campanian and Lower Campanian – indicates oil-in-place resources of approximately 100 and 80 million barrels (MMbbls) respectively connected to the KBD-1 well.

-The company explained that the Upper Campanian Zone results show 32 meters (105 feet) of net oil pay, a high-quality reservoir with 400-500 millidarcy permeability, 35-degree API, and 2000-2300 scf/bbl GOR.
-The firm added that the buildup test indicated connected resources of more than 100 MMbbls of oil-in-place.
+The company explains that the Upper Campanian Zone results show 32 meters (105 feet) of net oil pay, a high-quality reservoir with 400-500 millidarcy permeability, 35-degree API, and 2000-2300 scf/bbl GOR.
+The firm says that the buildup test indicated connected resources of more than 100 MMbbls of oil-in-place.

-On the other hand, APA Corporation informed that the Lower Campanian Zone results indicate 32 meters (105 feet) of net oil pay, modest reservoir quality with 60-80 millidarcy permeability, 37-degree API, and 2500-2800 scf/bbl GOR.
+On the other hand, the Lower Campanian Zone results indicate 32 meters (105 feet) of net oil pay, modest reservoir quality with 60-80 millidarcy permeability, 37-degree API, and 2500-2800 scf/bbl GOR.
 In addition, the buildup test indicated connected resource of more than 80 MMbbls of oil-in-place.

 John J. Christmann IV, APA’s CEO and president, remarked: “The results from the Krabdagu flow-test in the two lower intervals are in line with our expectations and provide data that accelerates our understanding of the field and will shape future activity.
 This includes identifying the optimal well locations that enable assessment of upside resource potential for each target.”

-Since these tests were performed in the exploration well, TotalEnergies’ partner pointed out that appraisal drilling will be necessary to confirm additional resources and optimal development well locations.
-Moreover, the exploration well encountered another high-quality, lower GOR interval in the Upper Campanian that was not in a location suitable for flow testing, said APA, elaborating that this shallower Campanian zone will need to be flow tested in the appraisal stage from a more optimal location.
+Since these tests were performed in the exploration well, TotalEnergies’ partner points out that appraisal drilling will be necessary to confirm additional resources and optimal development well locations.
+Moreover, the exploration well encountered another high-quality, lower GOR interval in the Upper Campanian that was not in a location suitable for flow testing, this shallower Campanian zone will need to be flow tested in the appraisal stage from a more optimal location.

 “The connected resource demonstrated from the flow tests at Krabdagu combined with the results from Sapakara South are a significant step forward in advancing a project in this area of Block 58,” concluded Christmann IV.